suryanshyaknow/predictive-maintenance-regression/README.md

 # About Project

-**Project Description**
+### Project Description

-Predictive maintenance algorithms use data including: all necessary maintenance, remaining useful life (RUL), historical data, maintenance records, operating conditions, failure patterns, regression models, and much more.
-It goes without saying that real predictive maintenance datasets are generally difficult to obtain and in particular difficult to publish, so here I did analysis on the synthetiuc dataset that reflects real predictive maintenance encountered in industry to the best of the knowledge.
-Here, I however tried to regress against the Air Temperature to predict its value with highest accuracy possible, provided all other relevant attributes at hand are known to us -- **Air temperature**, **Rotational speed**, **Torque**, **Tool wear** and the **Machine failures** which further are categorized into five independent faiures viz. **TWF (Tool Wear Failure)**, **HDF (Heat Dissipation Failure)**, **PWF (Power Failure)**, **OSF (Overstarin Failure)** and **RNF (Random failure)**.
+**Predictive maintenance (PdM)** algorithms use data including: all necessary maintenance, remaining useful life (RUL), historical data, maintenance records, operating conditions, failure patterns, regression models, and much more.
+It goes without saying that real predictive maintenance datasets are generally difficult to obtain and in particular difficult to publish, so here I did analysis on the synthetic dataset that reflects real predictive maintenance encountered in industry to the best of the knowledge.
+Although PdM revolves around detecting anomalies and possible defects before they happen, here, however, based on befitting predictors (such as Process Temperature, Rotational Speed, Torque, and Tool Wear) and machine failures (like Tool wear, Heat Dissipation, Power, Overstrain, and other Random failures), this project attempts to predict Air Temperature that in actuality is generated using **random walk process**, via a regression algorithm.

 ## About Dataset